yiyuezhuo/video_yyz/readme.md

 ipython -i -m video_yyz.exps.test_optical_3_resume_1
 ```

-Checkpoints and TensorBoard log will be stored in current directory default.
+Checkpoints and TensorBoard log will be stored in current directory with default setting.
 Start `TensorBoard` using

 ```shell
 tensorboard --logdir runs --port 8965
 ```

+Then you can access it by `http://your_host:8965` from remote.

 ## Results

 `notebook_utils` provide some helper to evaluate in notebook.
+Such as following ensemble results:

 <table border="1" class="dataframe">
   <thead>